 Once you have a specific goal, choose an app, grab a journal or create a spreadsheet to track your progress.
 When you hit a mini milestone (e.g., a week of drinking 64 ounces of water every day or two weeks of regular workouts), celebrate!

-How will your resolutions help you stay sober in 2018?
+How will your resolutions help you stay sober this year?